OpenNebula/addon-storpool/docs/advanced_configuration.md

 > :exclamation: The implemented management of StorPool templates is not deleting StorPool templates!
 After deleting a datastore in OpenNebula the corresponding template in StorPool should be deleted manually.

+##### StorPool volume template management

+Set `NO_VOLUME_TEMPLATE=1` in storpool-addonrc to not enforce the datastore template on the StorPool volumes.
+The newly created images and the contextualization ISO images still will have datastore template enforced.

 #### StorPool backed SYSTEM datastore on shared filesystem